Looking for the Best Bohol Tourist Spots?!

-Bohol Island is one of my favorite destinations in the Philippines offering a mecca of awesome adventures such as waterfalls, beaches, cave pools, cliff jumping, island hopping, and of course, the famous Chocolate Hills.
+Bohol Island is one of the most popular destinations in the Philippines offering a mecca of awesome adventures such as waterfalls, beaches, cave pools, cliff jumping, island hopping, and of course, the famous Chocolate Hills.

-I recommend spending at least one week on the island to explore all of the top Bohol Tourist Spots!
+I recommend spending at least one week on the island to explore all of the top tourist spots in Bohol.

 HOW TO GET TO BOHOL